 A little goes a long way.

-Prepared red curry paste and coconut milk combine with sauteed veggies, soy sauce, fresh lime juice, garlic, and ginger for a delicious dish that works just as well with any winter squash.
+Prepared red curry paste (definitely one of those gourmet pantry staples to keep on hand along with rice and beans), and creamy coconut milk combine with sauteed veggies, soy sauce, fresh lime juice, garlic, and ginger for a delicious dish that works just as well with any winter squash.
 Serve over steamed white or brown rice, or cauliflower rice for even more veggie goodness.
 Get our Thai Red Curry with Kabocha Squash recipe.

 This hearty vegetarian dish is built from pantry staples (namely, chickpeas and tomatoes), plus fresh aromatics, onions, and spices.
 Serve with naan or flatbread you’ve bought at the store, or try making roti to go alongside.
 Get our Chole (Chana) Masala recipe.